ComposioHQ/composio/examples/benchmark/Readme.md

-# SWE-bench Lite Dataset Usage Guide
+# Running benchamrk on SWE-bench Lite Dataset

 This guide provides instructions on how to download and use the SWE-bench Lite dataset from Hugging Face.